michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-If you use anything from me, thank you to pay me, by becoming a sponsor.
+I don't allow any re-use of my works.
+I only allow my sponsors to use my works in private manner.
 https://github.com/sponsors/michaelandrefraniatte

-I don't allow re-use of my works.
-I only allow sponsors to use my works in private manner.
-michael.franiatte@gmail.com

 My works are with documentations, showcases, and web applications.
 https://michaelandrefraniatte.github.io